cbg-ethz/pybda/docs/source/usage.rst

 Usage
 -----

-Using ``koios`` requires providing two things:
+Using PyBDA requires providing two things:

 * a config file that specifies the methods you want to use, paths to files, and parameters,
 * and the IP to a running spark-cluster which runs the algorithms and methods to be executed.
-If no cluster environment is available you can also run koios locally.
-This, of course, somehow limits what koios can do for you, since it's real strength lies in distributed computation.
+If no cluster environment is available you can also run PyBDA locally.
+This, of course, somehow limits what PyBDA can do for you, since it's real strength lies in distributed computation.

 Config
 ~~~~~~~

-Running koios requires a ``yaml`` configuration file that specifies several key-value pairs.
+Running PyBDA requires a ``yaml`` configuration file that specifies several key-value pairs.
 The config file consists of

 * general arguments, such as file names,